JUSTICE • INTEGRITY • EXCELLENCE

 Welcome to Robson Hall

-UM Faculty of Law at the University of Manitoba, is one of the oldest law schools in Western Canada.
+The Faculty of Law at the University of Manitoba, is one of the oldest law schools in Western Canada.
 As Manitoba’s law school, we offer an exceptional legal education where students experience dynamic and innovative experiential and classroom learning, and receive the highest training in the skills of critical and analytical thinking, advocacy and legal research.

 Our students have opportunities to study with accomplished professors whose works are widely published in leading journals, boasting national and international standing, with research clusters focusing on Immigration and Criminal law.
 Along with endowed research Chairs devoted to Private Enterprise as well as International Business and Trade law, our award-winning professors engage in tri-council-supported research aimed at finding solutions to real problems faced by Canadians today in areas including Indigenous, Family, Health, and Human Rights Law.
-We also have internationally recognized faculty expertise in Animal law, Insolvency law, and Nuclear law.
+We also have internationally recognized faculty expertise in Animal law, and Insolvency law.